vacuumlabs/wolf-society/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Encoding videos for the animations on the About page
+# How the videos for the animations on the About page were encoded

 You need to [download `ffmpeg`](https://ffmpeg.org/download.html).